Shefalir2000/image_classifier_cli/README.md

   ```-ct, --confidence_threshold INTEGER```
-                                  	     Changes the height of the images during
+                                  	     Changes the weight of the images during
                                   	training.

   ```-o, --output TEXT```               Changes where the file will be created to